Descanonge/neba/README.md

 @App.register_orphan()
 class SST(Dataset):
     # the parameters are held in a configuration object which
-    # is automatically filled from the global app instance
+    # is automatically filled from the shared app instance
     _Params = ParamsManagerApp

+    # An orphan parameter, configurable as 'SST.directory'
     directory = Unicode("SST")

     class _Source(GlobSource)